 Pointers in C++

 Well, if pointers are so common in C, then they must be used in C++.
-Though some differences exist between the two but similarities between the two makes it hard to identify any differences.
+Though some differences exist between the two similarities between the two make it hard to identify any differences.
 The similarities between the two are that they have the same code structure and syntax.
 We have already stated that a large number of similarities exist between C and C++.
 Therefore, the majority of what we defined in the previous section still applies here.